Magnar Lussand

-municipal council from 1980 to 1991, and Hordaland county council from 1984.
-He served as the mayor of Granvin.
+municipal council of Granvin Municipality from 1980 to 1991, and on the Hordaland county council from 1984.
+He served as the mayor of Granvin Municipality.
 In 1991 Lussand became county mayor (fylkesordfører) of Hordaland.
 He was succeeded by Gisle Handeland in 1999, who was the first Labour Party representative to hold this position.

 He served as a deputy representative to the Parliament of Norway from Hordaland during the term 1997-2001.
 In total he met during 38 days of parliamentary session.
 He died in 2019.